 Her directing skills are further enhanced by her experience in various production roles on short films: editor (Final Cut Pro), camera operator, sound editor, sound recordist, boom operator, casting director, production manager, first assistant director.

 - Member of the Screen Directors Guild of Ireland.

-- Member of the Irish Writers Guild.
+- Member of the Writers Guild of Ireland.